marshall7m/local-ecs-api/README.md

 - `ECS_NETWORK_NAME`: Name of the local Docker network used for compose services and ECS local endpoint
 - `IAM_ENDPOINT`: Custom IAM endpoint the local ECS endpoint container will use for retrieving task AWS credentials
 - `STS_ENDPOINT`: Custom STS endpoint the local ECS endpoint container will use for retrieving task AWS credentials
+- `SECRET_MANAGER_ENDPOINT_URL`: Custom Secret Manager endpoint used to retrieve secrets specified within the task definition to load into containers
+- `SSM_ENDPOINT_URL`: Custom Systems Manager endpoint used to retrieve secrets specified within the task definition to load into containers

 ## Example Usage